int128/httpstub/README.md

 `gradle httpstubStart` - to start stub server
 `gradle httpstubStop` - to stop stub server

+## Troubleshooting
+If you see in logs next exception `java.io.IOException: User limit of inotify watches reached` don't afraid just execute `echo 16384 | sudo tee /proc/sys/fs/inotify/max_user_watches` on your linux machine

 ## Versioning

 After 12.2019 for backward compatibilities added version to config files.
 Config files introduction of a versioning system for further development and addition of new features.